Skip to main content

 Bereavement Support Payment: not available to children

 Bereavement Support Payment is only available to surviving spouses and civil partners.
-As an adult child, you cannot claim it following a parent's death.
-If you are struggling financially, check whether you are entitled to any other benefits at gov.uk/benefits.
+As an adult child, you cannot claim it after losing a parent, which comes as a surprise to a lot of people.
+If money is tight, it is worth checking what else you may be entitled to at gov.uk/benefits.
 Some employers offer enhanced compassionate leave; check your contract or speak to HR.

 Life insurance and investments